 Keble College boasts an enviable location within the heart of Oxford.
 Situated on the northern edge of the city centre, it provides easy access for guests travelling from any area of England.
 There are frequent buses and trains available to serve guests or they can drive and take advantage of Oxford’s multiple Park & Ride hubs.
 Keble’s expert team will also provide directions and a selection of maps to assist with travel arrangements.

 Keble College is a welcoming venue with clear entrance ways.
 Although it has large doors, typical for a historical venue of its time, one side is left open for the duration of events to allow easy access for wheelchairs and mobility aids.
-Main site parking provides access to the Quads, with either level or ramped access to all buildings.
 The H B Allen Centre, which opened in 2019 features modern accommodation, a lecture theatre and seminar rooms with level access from the pavement with gentle slopes and ramps around its Quad.

 Access inside the venue